human-internet/humanid-core/client/README.md

-# HumanID Web SDK
+# humanID Web SDK

-A [client-side js SDK](client/dist/humanid-min.js) is provided to simplify web application interacts with HumanID API server.
+A [client-side js SDK](client/dist/humanid-min.js) is provided to simplify web application interacts with humanID API server.

-An example of simple HumanID login implementation using jQuery & Bootstrap is available [here](examples/login.html).
+An example of simple humanID login implementation using jQuery & Bootstrap is available [here](examples/login.html).

 ## Implementation steps